Linuxfabrik/lfops/roles/nextcloud/README.md

 * Install a web server (for example Apache httpd), and configure a virtual host for Nextcloud.
 This can be done using the [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd) role.
 * Install MariaDB 10+.
 This can be done using the [linuxfabrik.lfops.mariadb_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb_server) role.
 * Install PHP 7+.
 This can be done using the [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.
+* Set the size of your `/tmp` partition to 50 GB+, if you want to allow 5x simultaenous uploads with files each 10 GB in size.

 If you use [setup_nextcloud](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.